30+ Silken Tofu Recipes (Savory & Sweet)

 Silken Chocolate Mousse

 This velvety and indulgent plant-powered dessert astonishingly requires just four simple pantry items.
-It’s made with silken tofu, melted vegan chocolate, vanilla extract, and salt.
+It’s made with silken tofu, melted melted vegan chocolate, vanilla extract, and salt.
 That’s it!
 It’s the perfect choice for gatherings, meal planning, children, or a delightful treat anytime.

 A hand holding a spoon over a jar of silken tofu mousse.